MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ### Duplicate posts are shown when sorting records by older to newer

-The API that timeline uses to fetch posts does not support sorting in this direction, so timeline recieves the wrong posts to display.
-When sorting timeline in this way, use notes instead.
+The API the timeline uses to fetch posts doesn't support sorting by older to newer posts.
+When you sort this way, the timeline receives the wrong posts to display.
+When sorting the timeline by older to newer, use notes instead.

 ### Notes can only have one attachment added from the attachment button